 Just follow the steps below to clean your tank easily and efficiently.
 Be sure to do this on a regular basis to keep your aquarium looking beautiful and your animals healthy.

-- Using an algae pad, you can clean the insides of the glass walls of your tank.
+1. Using an algae pad, you can clean the insides of the glass walls of your tank.
 There are a lot of different algae scrapers to choose from, but the right one will help remove any algae that’s stuck onto the glass.
-If there is quite a bit of stubborn algae on the glass, you can use a razor blade instead (but use a plastic one if your tank is acrylic).
+If there is quite a bit of stubborn a

 Note: It might not be a good idea to clean out your filter when you are doing a tank cleaning, as that could cause an imbalance of the beneficial bacteria in the tank.
 Therefore, experts recommend waiting a couple of weeks before doing a filter cleaning.
 Keep in mind that how you maintain your filter will also depend on the type of filtration system that you are using.